tornikegomareli/release-craftsman/README.md

 ## ⛑️ Usage

-Once installed, you can run `releasecraftsman` from the terminal to start fetching and formatting git logs with GPT Below are the available options and commands.
+Once installed, you can run `releasecraftsman` from the terminal to start generating release notes.

+`releasecraftsman` will ask you couple of questions based on your need, then it will generate and create markdown file for you.

+If you want to run it with single command without prompts, below are available options and commands.

-This current commant crafts release notes, with specific version and logs from last tag to recent commit, using GPT4 model.
+This current command crafts release notes, with specific version from last tag to recent commit, using GPT4 model.
 ```bash
 releasecraftsman -f compact -s v1.0.0 -k API_KEY -m Gpt_4 -v1.0.1
 ```